dbazile/skeletons/react/README.md

-# new-webapp
+# new-react-application

-> Starter project for Webpack SPA webapps.
+> Skeleton for React apps.

 ## Running locally for development